Haimanotbb/Pickup-Sports-Web-App/README.md

 5. ```touch .env```

-6. In that file, add the following line:
+6. In that file, add the following line with the value from the doc:
 ```
 DATABASE_URL="postgresql://pickupdatabase_user:wEjhepLbpnqpu0qquxqSZU0vawVocmDK@dpg-d00p2d49c44c73cipb80-a.virginia-postgres.render.com/pickupdatabase"
 ```